HPCForge/BubbleML/README.md

 ## Citation

-If you find this dataset useful in your research, please consider citing the following paper:
+If you have found BubbleML useful in your research, please consider citing the following paper:

 ```bibtex
 @inproceedings{